-The Sacramento County Historical Society was originally formed in August of 1941 to rescue, purchase and preserve Gold Rush relics and documents associated with the Bank of D.O.
+The Sacramento Historical Society was originally formed in August of 1941 as the Sacramento County Historical Society to rescue, purchase and preserve Gold Rush relics and documents associated with the Bank of D.O.
 Mills.

 Former Sacramento 1926-27 Mayor A.E.
 Goddard, and F. F. Thomson, both of the Thomson-Diggs Company, became Historical Society President and Vice-President, and were joined by Mrs. Harry S. Wanzer as Secretary Treasurer.

 On August 8th, 1941 Federal Judge Michael J. Roche recognizing the newly legally registered society, signed an order permitting the sale of some 150 relics and records, comprising the D.O.
 Mills collection, to the Sacramento County Historical Society for $100.
 The Society then tendered its historic collection gift to the California State Library.
 Just a few months later Pearl Harbor was attacked, California went onto a war footing effort, and the Society, and its members faded away.

 After the post war founding of Sacramento State, coincident to the long awaited, and promising February opening of the new campus, in April of 1953, Dr. Joseph A. McGowan, Professor of History made an inspiring presentation to the Sacramento Book Collectors Club, extending an invitation for a formation meeting of a new County Historical Society at the Sacramento State Library.

 On May 28, 1953, 29 interested parties (22 from the Book Collectors Club) came together agreeing to incorporate the organization as a non-profit organization with Dr. McGowan as President, and conducting the meetings on the 4th Thursday of each month.